 Description and content Unit 3 Students understand planning and organisational requirements necessary for them to participate in safe, short-duration excursions/expeditions.
 Students participate in outdoor adventure activities where they develop and improve their technical skills, apply appropriate practices to ensure safe participation, and begin to develop survival skills.
 Students develop personal skills related to flexibility in coping and adapting to change and in monitoring such things as the elements in an environment, or the participation of individuals in activities and expeditions.
 Features and relationships in natural environments are examined.
 Weather components, patterns and forecasting are introduced.
 Students develop a greater understanding of human interactions with nature, past and present.
 Sustainability is introduced and local issues are examined.
-Expedition: To be advised- depending on marine warnings and health advice Students must be able to swim 200m in under 5 minutes and tread water for 5 minutes.
+Practical: Swimming at Beatty Park to assess swimming ability and to learn snorkelling skills, snorkel day prior to expedition Expedition: 4 Day snorkeling expedition.
+Rottnest Island.
+Students must be able to swim 200m in under 5 minutes and tread water for 5 minutes.
 Unit 4 Students consider planning and organisational requirements necessary for them to participate in positive and safe, short-duration excursions/expeditions in selected outdoor activities.
 Students engage in outdoor activities where they develop and improve their technical skills, and apply appropriate practices to ensure safe participation.
 They continue to develop navigational skills and respond to an emergency in the outdoors.
 Students focus on developing commitment, tolerance, resilience, and conflict resolution skills.
 Students lead briefing and debriefing sessions and appraise their own and others' leadership skills.
 Students continue to forecast weather and apply strategies to minimise human impact on natural environments.
 They explore sustainability projects and understand human responsibility for the environment.
 Practical: Mountain biking lessons and day trip prior to expedition.
-Expedition: Dwellingup expedition- mountain biking various trails around Dwellingup and part of the Munda Biddi Trail
+Expedition: Dwellingup expedition- mountain biking various trails around Dwellingup and part of the